dynarithmic/Twainsave/README.md

 2. Re-run the build command.
 3. Ensure the latest version of CMake is installed.
 4. Delete the Boost cache directory if a partially downloaded installer exists:

+#### After successfully building TwainSave.exe, the TwainSave program starts up but closes immediately
+1. Verify that the correct version of `dtwain32u.dll` or `dtwain64u.dll` is being loaded at runtime.
+This can be accomplished by running TwainSave with the following option:

+    `twainsave --version`

+    This will output the TwainSave version and the version of the DTWAIN DLL being used.
+If you have multiple DTWAIN DLL's installed on your system, verify that the DTWAIN DLL used is the correct one that should be used by TwainSave.

+2. Verify that the text resources (`twaininfo.txt`, `dtwain32.ini`, for example) are the same as the text resources used in the TwainSave installation and reside in the same directory at the TwainSave executable.

 ```text
 C:\BoostDeps